VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 despite it being less than ideal.

 The first thing I did was set up Windows Subsystem Linux (WSL).
-This is basically a utility that was built by microsoft that lets you run a terminal with a full linux kernel while still in Windows.
+This is basically a utility that was built by Microsoft that lets you run a terminal with a full Linux kernel while still in Windows.
 It sort of operates like a virtual machine, but you can access both your Linux and regular Windows file system from within it.
-There are two versions of this and which one you want to use will very depending on your needs
+There are two versions of this and which one you want to use will vary depending on your needs

 WSL 1 is the original version which has the benefit of being faster when you are messing with your Windows filesystem, while WSL 2 is the newer one and has better performance in the linux file system.

-I figured I would probably be staying within the linux file system so I opted to use WSL 2.
+I figured I would probably be staying within the Linux file system so I opted to use WSL 2.
 Now, at the time of writing this, WSL 2 was only available if you used the Windows Insider Build of Windows 10.
 I also chose to use the Ubuntu version of WSL, but you can choose whichever one you like.